Today's Articles

 *On this date in 1858, we celebrate the St. Cloud Visiter newspaper.
 It was founded in St. Cloud, Minnesota, by newspaper publisher Jane Grey Swisshelm.
 In 1857, she left her husband in Pittsburgh to form the paper.

 The venture was short-lived; a group of men supporting slavery destroyed her printing press later that March.
-Sylvanus B. Lowry, a Tennessean, was instrumental in organizing a "Committee of Vigilance" and conducting a midnight raid on the newspaper office.
+Sylvanus B. Lowry, a Tennessean, organized a "Committee of Vigilance" and conducted a midnight raid on the newspaper office.
 They smashed the press, scattering the type and throwing the rest in the Mississippi River.
-Lowry kept slaves in the free territory of Minnesota.
+Lowry kept slaves in Minnesota's free territory.
 As a Democrat, he wanted to quell the resurgence of Republican sympathizers that the St. Cloud Visiter may have provoked.

-She spent the next two years caring for Union troops and supplying letters to the Democrats about her experiences.
-In June of 1863, the newspaper was purchased by her nephew, William Bell Mitchell, who continued to publish under the Democrat name until 1866, when the paper was enlarged to nine columns, and the name changed to the St. Cloud Journal.
+She spent the next two years caring for Union troops and writing letters to the Democrats about her experiences.
+In June 1863, her nephew, William Bell Mitchell, purchased the newspaper.
+Mitchell continued to publish under the Democrat name until 1866 when the paper was enlarged to nine columns and changed to the St. Cloud Journal.

 To Become a Desktop Publisher